forresti/NLP-applications/README.md

-# Natural language processing research tasks

-## Language modelling
-### Activities
-* Predict the next character, word, or sentence

-### Applications
-* Predict next letter, word, or sentence that the user will type (e.g. in google search or in an email)
-* Can be useful offline -- e.g. in MS Word on airplane, or on a the keyboard of a phone with poor internet

-### Demos
-* TODO

 # Mapping end-applications to NLP tasks

 ## Semi-automated customer service (human in the loop at call center or on text chat)